The Best Time of Year to Visit San Francisco, CA

 San Francisco was, and still is, an integral part of the fight for LGBTQ+ rights.
 As such, the city celebrates its LGBTQ+ Pride and history with the Pride Parade and associated festivities.
 The Pride Parade begins at Market and The Embarcadero and ends at Civic Center.

-Things to Do in July in San Francisco: Golden Gate Bridge
+Things to Do in July in San Francisco: Enjoy the fog around the Golden Gate Bridge

 Things to Do in July in San Francisco

-A fun thing to do during the summer in San Francisco is take in a baseball game at Oracle Park.
-While the Giants have up and down seasons, even if the game isn’t good the food and views will be!
+A fun summer activity in San Francisco is to attend a baseball game at Oracle Park.
+While the Giants have up-and-down seasons, even if the game isn’t good, the food and views will be!

 Things to Do in August in San Francisco

-Two big events happen in San Francisco in August: Outside Lands and Burning Man.
+In August, two big events happen in San Francisco: Outside Lands and Burning Man.

-Outside Lands is a 3 day music festival that takes place in Golden Gate Park.
-I have not gone, I actually tend to leave the city during the weekend it’s held because it’s in my neighborhood and the influx of people is insane!
-But if you’re into music and enjoy festivals – this is one to check out.
+Outside Lands is a three-day music festival in Golden Gate Park.
+I’ve gone once and had a really great time!
+However, I typically leave the city during the weekend it’s held because it’s in my neighborhood, and the influx of people is insane!
+But if you’re into music and enjoy festivals, this is one to check out.

 Fall in San Francisco

-Fall, from September to early November is the best time of year in San Francisco.
-The weather is absolutely gorgeous with the warmest month of the year being October!
-The temperatures remain the same as the summer, but since the fog typically stays away, it actually feels like it’s 70 outside!
+Fall, from September to early November, is the best time of year in San Francisco.
+The weather is absolutely gorgeous, with October being the warmest month of the year!
+The temperatures remain the same as in the summer, but since the fog typically stays away, it actually feels like it’s 70 outside!

 The summer crowds will begin to thin out, allowing accommodation prices to drop a bit.
-In addition to exploring San Francisco this is a good time of year to go wine tasting in Napa Valley and Sonoma or head to Lake Tahoe for a weekend of hiking.
+In addition to exploring San Francisco, this is a good time of year to go wine tasting in Napa Valley, Healdsburg, or head to Lake Tahoe for a weekend of hiking.

 Things to Do in September in San Francisco